RESOURCES

 Alternatively, please contact us on 1300 309 213.

-Further details about lodging a complaint are available from the Department of Health.
+Further details about lodging a complaint are available from the Department of Health and Aged Care.